variPEPS/variPEPS_Python/docs/source/examples.rst

 Using the unit cell structure and the model parameter defined above, we can generate an initial unit cell.
 Here we initialize the iPEPS tensors with random numbers.
-Of course one could use other ways to initialize the tensors, for example results from a simple update calculation.
+Other ways to initialize the tensors are provided, for example loading results from a simple update calculation.

 Run the optimization
 ^^^^^^^^^^^^^^^^^^^^